goschtl/zope/z3c.zalchemy/branches/engine-metadata/src/z3c/zalchemy/demo/README.txt

 These demos show how ZAlchemy can be used to create Zope3 web applications that use SQLAlchemy to persist data in an RDBMS.

-To try a demo, copy the included z3c.zalchemy.demo-configure.zcml file to your etc/package-includes/ directory and uncomment the demo you want to try.
+To try a demo, copy the included z3c.zalchemy.demo-configure.zcml file to your etc/package-includes/ directory and uncomment the demos you want to try.

-Note: Do not try installing more than one of these demos at the same time.
-Due to a minor bug (hopefully soon eradicated), if ZAlchemy tries to create tables with the same name in different databases it produces an error (because of the way the global MetaData() is used as an intermediary).

 Because of incompatibilities between the database schemas, each demo defines a different database connection string, to avoid conflicts.